 UDEs and the NAEP Definition of Reading Comprehension.
 Universal Design Elements in the 2026 NAEP Reading Assessment reflect the NAEP Definition of Reading Comprehension in several ways.
 UDEs enable readers to engage with topics to be read about by providing brief previews and offering instructions on how to complete assessment tasks.
 They also include lookback buttons and definitions of some words (only those not measured on the assessment), thus reflecting the kinds of navigational aids and tools available in typical reading situations.
 In addition, UDEs clarify the nature and order of tasks and expected responses.
+The provision of knowledge-based UDEs reflects the fact that the 2026 NAEP Reading Framework is directly addressing the decades old concern about many reading comprehension assessments: that they assume that sampling a wide variety of texts can sufficiently account for inevitable variation in readers' text-related background knowledge.
+Including these UDEs helps the NAEP assessment to better reflect the conditions of everyday reading situations.
 Additional information about UDEs is provided in Chapter 3.